 Caution is advised when oxaliplatin treatment is co-administered with other medicinal products known to cause QT interval prolongation.
-In case of combination with such medicinal products, the QT interval should be closely monitored (see section 4.4 Special Warnings and Precautions for Use).
-Caution is advised when oxaliplatin treatment is administered concomitantly with other medicinal products known to be associated with rhabdomyolysis. (see section 4.4 Special Warnings and Precautions for Use).
+In case of combination with such medicinal products, the QT interval should be closely monitored (see section 4.4).
+Caution is advised when oxaliplatin treatment is administered concomitantly with other medicinal products known to be associated with rhabdomyolysis. (see section 4.4).